to display great technical skill and brilliance in a performance or activity.

 CONCERTS

-The Bravura Children’s Choir participates in all major concerts held by the DCCS.
+The Bravura Kids’ Choir participates in all major concerts held by the DCCS.

-For the 2024-25 Season, these included the Winter Gala on January 18th, and Spring Dessert Concert on May 4th.
-There may also be additional performances added throughout the year, such as for the October 10th “In Unity” mental health event, or arts festivals.
-The 2025-26 Season is still in development, with dates TBA soon.
+For the upcoming 2026-27 season, these included the Winter Gala in late January and Spring Dessert Concert in early May.
+There are often additional performances added throughout the year, such as for the October 10th “In Unity” mental health event, downtown Christmas Tree Light-Up, or adjudicated arts festivals.

 INSTRUCTOR